 About the Series

-Part One (of Three) of this Special Report Series focuses on both the Venture Market.
+Part One (of Three) of this Special Report Series focuses on the venture market.
 Specifically, the road ahead as seen through the lens of Azafran’s Investment Thesis.
 Taking into account new global realities, they will cover experiences both personal and professional.

 The Current Climate